A Guide to Psychology and its

 Page Contents: Introduction / Your Chart / Privilege / Exceptions to Confidentiality / Children, Couples, Families, and Groups / Deceased Clients / Providing Information / Laws Related to Confidentiality

-Now, it’s simply a matter of common sense to realize that you can tell anyone you want however much you want about what happens in your sessions.
+Now, it’s simply a matter of common sense to realize that you can tell anyone you want however much you want about what occurs in your sessions.
 It may not be wise to do so, because some clinical experiences, such as dreams, are best kept private.
 The entire psychotherapeutic experience, in my opinion, deserves a great deal of respect and reverence if it is to be successful.
 Still, it’s your life, and so it’s your right to tell anyone who will listen to you what you do with your life.

 But what about your psychotherapist?
 What is he or she supposed to do with all the personal information you reveal in each session?
 What are your rights to privacy?